-As indicated in prior SERs, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2010.
+As indicated in prior Site Environmental Reports, pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2012.
 The plan conforms to Executive Order 13423 and Executive Order 13514.
 Elements of the plan include:

-- ➤ A statement of management support and commitment. - ➤ A waste minimization policy for the Laboratory. - Goals. - Waste minimization and recycling activities. - > Employee awareness. - Affirmative procurement program.
+- A statement of management support and commitment. - A waste minimization policy for the Laboratory. - Goals - Waste minimization and recycling activities. - > Employee awareness. - Affirmative procurement program.

-The Laboratory was engaged in waste minimization activities in 2010.
+The Laboratory engaged in waste minimization activities in 2012.
 These activities helped reduce the quantities of non-hazardous and hazardous wastes generated by the Laboratory.
 Examples include:

 - Steel recycling.

 - White paper and computer paper are recycled.

 - Styrofoam peanut recycling.

 - Chemical surplus redistribution.

-- > Telephone book recycling.
+- Telephone book recycling.

-- > Fluorescent bulb recycling.
+- Fluorescent bulb recycling.

 - CRT recycling.

 - Battery recycling.

 - Corrugated Cardboard

+- Newsprint

+- Food/beverage containers

+- Mixed paper